Immigration and integration

 We still have a limited understanding of why female under-representation in business and politics emerges and persists.
 Acquiring empirical evidence is essential for understanding the mechanisms leading to the outcomes.
 Currently, I am conducting a comparative study of variation in sexual violence in terms of its exposure and reporting.

-In an effort to gain a better understanding of inter-state conflicts, I study public opinion about international conflicts.
+In an effort to gain a better understanding of conflicts processes, I study public opinion about inter-state conflicts.
 In particular, I am interested in the microfoundations of so-called liberal peace; whether and why do economic ties and incentives mitigate conflictual relationships between states through public opinion?
 I have conducted surveys in Japan, China, and South Korea to examine potential liberal peace in East Asia where inter-state relations have been strained due to historical and territorial conflicts.